melanietosik/cpp2/sda/README.md

 Later on, he proposed an alternate version of his metric, assinging a cost of 1 to each deletion or insertion, and a cost of 2 for each substitution.
 Substitutions are really an insert with a delete, hence the double weight.
 Using this version, the **Levenshtein distance** between _intention_ and _execution_ is 8.

-If two strings are of equal length, the minimum edit distance is obtained by computing the **Hamming distance** &mdash; the number of character positions where they differ.
+If two strings are of equal length, the minimum edit distance is obtained by computing the **Hamming distance**, i.e. by counting the number of character positions where they differ.
 For equal-length strings, the Hamming distance also functions as upper bound on the Levenshtein distance.

 See also: